 'I'm gonna wipe you out!'
 Grush the gaming toothbrush is a pretty fun addition to the connected bathroom.
 We've seen similar products before but Intel just awarded Grush $1 million it the America's Greatest Makers reality TV show so it must be onto something.

 The affordable motion sensing toothbrush, which uses Intel's Curie platform, makes brushing less of a chore for kids via games within the smartphone app.
 Parents can also track their child's progress to make sure they are brushing properly.

 The Moff Band is an awesome motion sensing wearable toy for kids which we first saw at last year's SXSW and recently got a killer Pac-Man update.
-The light, brightly coloured Bluetooth slap-on band acts as a controller so for instance, you can swing your arms to move Pac-Man around in the classic arcade game on the iPad app, due out in early 2016.
+The light, brightly coloured Bluetooth slap-on band acts as a controller so for instance, you can swing your arms to move Pac-Man around in the classic arcade game on the iPad app.
 Trust us, you look/feel like a fool but you also really don't care so a ten year-old will love it.

 Plus there's a bunch of other guitar, ninja and laser club based games within the Moff Band app (for Android and iOS) which make sound effects depending on the kids' gestures.
 This is 'play' in the truest sense of the word because it requires an imagination and for that we salute it.
 For ages 3 - 12 and up.